 Alarms

 Alarms come in all shapes and sizes and are the foundation of a good home security system.
 Unlike sensors that simply detect a change, alarms are meant to alert.
-Alarms can be set to send alerts to you or the authorities (may require monitoring subscription).
+Alarms can be set to send alerts to you or the authorities (may require a monitoring subscription).
 What most people are probably familiar with is an audible alarm that triggers a loud siren or another distinct sound that will alert people nearby that there is an issue.

 Sensors

 As mentioned, sensors are designed to detect specific changes; these will vary depending on the type of sensor.
 For example, a door or window sensor detects the movement of them being opened (or closed).
 A motion sensor, however, detects movement across a larger area.
-There are also sensors that can sense changes in temperature, lighting, and noises levels.
+There are also sensors that can sense changes in temperature, lighting, and noise levels.

 Smoke and Carbon Monoxide Detectors

-Smoke and Carbon Monoxide Detectors are a combination of a sensor and an alarm designed to detect and alert when there is smoke or carbon monoxide in your home.
+Smoke and Carbon Monoxide Detectors are a combination of a sensor and an alarm designed to detect and alert you when there is smoke or carbon monoxide in your home.
 The biggest mistake some people make is to choose a detector that only senses smoke and not carbon monoxide.
 Carbon monoxide is an odorless, colorless gas that can be deadly if exposed for too long in a confined space.
 Double-check to make sure all of your smoke detectors are also carbon monoxide detectors.

 Water and Fire Sensors/Alarm

-Much the same as the smoke detectors, these types can detect condensation, water, and heat levels.
+Much the same as smoke detectors, these types can detect condensation, water, and heat levels.
 This is important to have in areas that may be susceptible to water leaks, such as a basement.
 Fire alarms are great for the kitchen, but you should also consider them in areas where flammable materials are stored, such as a utility room or even your garage.

 Technology and Home Automation

 Individuals that want more automated options in their home security will have to keep up with technology and pay attention to compatibility.
-It would do no good to purchase a top of the line, higher dollar automated device only to discover it cannot communicate with the rest of your system.
+It would do no good to purchase a top-of-the-line, higher-dollar automated device only to discover it cannot communicate with the rest of your system.

 Luckily, most home security manufacturers are working hard to improve the compatibility of their components across most major automation devices, such as Amazon products with build in Hubs, Google Home, and even smaller brands, such as Wink.
 The most compatible all of your devices are, the easier your whole system will be to operate.